awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/4_failure_injection_ec2.md

 * The remaining two EC2 instances are handling all the requests (as per the displayed `instance_id`)
 * Also note the `availability_zone` value when you refresh.
 You can see that requests are being handled by the EC2 instances in only two Availability Zones, while the EC2 instance in the third zone is being replaced

+Availability can also be measured programmatically using [Amazon CloudWatch Synthetics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html) canaries.
+A canary has already been created as part of the `WebServersforResiliencyTesting` stack.
+The canary has been configured to send a simple GET request to the application endpoint at 1 minute intervals.

+* Go to the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation
+* click on the `WebServersforResiliencyTesting` stack
+* click on the **Outputs** tab
+* Open the URL for **WorkloadAvailability** in a new window
+* View canary run data to see if there are any failed runs due to workload unavailability

 #### 4.2.2 Load balancing

 Load balancing ensures service requests are not routed to unhealthy resources, such as the failed EC2 instance.